 What We’d Recommend

-For indie developers evaluating blockchain in 2026:
+For indie developers evaluating blockchain in 2026, the practical order of operations is straightforward.

 The Pragmatic Perspective